Mini-XML 4.0 Programming Manual

 }

-Once you are done with the XML data, use the mxmlDelete function to recursively free the memory that is used for a particular node or the entire tree:
+Once you are done with the XML data, use the mxmlDelete function to free the memory that is used for a particular node and its children.
+For example, the following code frees the XML data loaded by the previous examples:

 Element Nodes

-Element (MXML_ELEMENT) nodes are created using the mxmlNewElement function.
-Element attributes are set using the mxmlElementSetAttr and mxmlElementSetAttrf functions and cleared using the mxmlElementDeleteAttr function:
+Element (MXML_TYPE_ELEMENT) nodes are created using the mxmlNewElement function.
+Element attributes are set using the mxmlElementSetAttr and mxmlElementSetAttrf functions and cleared using the mxmlElementClearAttr function:

 mxml_node_t *